Momentum Monday – Improving Price Action

 Disclaimer: Everything I share is for educational and informational purposes only and it should not be considered financial advice.

-The charts in this video are powered by MarketSmith
+MarketSmith powers the charts in this video

 Try my subscription service which includes a private Twitter feed with option and stock ideas, emails with concise market commentary and actionable swing, intraday, and position trade ideas, the Momentum 40 list of market leaders, and much more.
 See some of the recent testimonials.